 Make the Coconut Corn Fritters:

-- In a separate large bowl, whisk the diced chipotle peppers, eggs, coconut milk, and 2 tbsp melted coconut oil to combine.
+- In a separate large bowl, whisk the diced chipotle peppers, eggs, coconut milk, and 2 tablespoon melted coconut oil to combine.
 Using a wooden spoon or rubber spatula, stir in the corn, scallions, and green chilies.
 Add the dry ingredients and stir just to mix.

 - Drop 1 tablespoon of batter into the hot oil and let it cook, turning it with tongs a couple of times, until it's deep golden brown on all sides.
 Remove from the oil to a plate lined with paper towels.
 Taste, and add more salt to the fritter batter if desired before continuing.